 The newest addition at Ranga is their Astronomical Observatory, ideal for some stargazing!
 The roll-off roof observatory has room for up to 30 people and is equipped with two high quality 11-inch computerized telescopes, making it the most advanced observatory in Iceland.
-The observatory is located about 150 metres north of the hotel's main building to minimize light pollution.
+The observatory is located about 150 meters north of the hotel's main building to minimize light pollution.
 Scopes can be turned towards the stars to view amazing detail on Jupiter, see Cassini's Division in the rings of Saturn, and resolve details on the surface of Mars.
 Even the distant Uranus and Neptune are within your reach.

 Amenities include: Televisions; Free WiFi Internet; Telephone; Bathtub or shower (3 rooms are handicap accessible with shower only); Bathroom amenities, hairdryer, bath robes and slippers; Minibar; 24 hour room service, laundry and wake up service.

 Amenities include: Flatscreen TV and DVD player; Free WiFi Internet; Telephone; Indoor Jacuzzi bathtub and shower; Bathroom amenities, hairdryer, bath robes and slippers; Sofa with built in bed; Minibar; 24 hour room service, laundry and wake up service.

 The themed suites at Hotel Rangá are truly one of a kind.
 Designed and themed after each of the seven continents, they provide guests with the ultimate comfort, luxury, relaxation, and experience that is, literally, a "world apart".
 Ranging in size from 40-74 square metres, designed and decorated with top notch authentic fashion, decor, artwork, fixture and furnishings coming exclusively from the respective continents.
 The themed suites are a unique concept offering "that little extra" for the discerning traveller.

 The Junior Suites are designed in the themes of Asia, Australia, North America and South America.